 The console display is easy enough to read, albeit a little bit small and allows you to select your workouts and track your training data such as speed, pulse and so on.
 Other accessories include dual water bottle holders/accessories trays and an audio input jack and speakers so that you can listen to music while you run.
 It has to be said that the speakers aren’t great (they rarely are on treadmills) and you’ll probably be better off with a set of decent sports headphones instead.

 The conclusion here is that this isn’t a terrible treadmill, but it’s not a great one either and while it will certainly do a job, for this sort of budget not having a motorised incline really is a deal-breaker.

 The V-Fit PT141 is actually built reasonably well.
 The problem here is simply the price.
-For a running machine costing around the £500 mark, it falls well short of what's expected.
-If it were half the price, then it would actually be a pretty good buy but we just can't recommend it at this price.
+For a running machine costing around the £500 mark, it falls short of what's expected.
+If it were say £150 cheaper, then it would actually be a pretty good buy but we just can't recommend it at this price.
 If it's a compact machine you want then the Viavito LunaRun is a better purchase.
 Featuring a motorised incline that's a good deal steeper, a running deck that's longer, a higher top speed and a folding mechanism that allows you to put it flat against a wall, it's easily the better buy right now.